d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: Background

 \section{Background}

-\subparagraph*{Notation \& terminology.} We assume the reader is familiar with the basic syntax, semantics, and results of propositional and first-order logics.
+\subparagraph*{Notation \& terminology.} We assume the reader is familiar with the syntax, semantics, and results of propositional and first-order logics.
 We adopt the following terminology and notation.

 {Propositional satisfiability (SAT) is the problem of deciding the satisfiability of propositional formulas.} A propositional formula \vi{} is either a Boolean constant ($\top$ or $\bot$ representing ``true'' and ``false'', respectively), a Boolean atom, or a formula built from propositional connectives ($\neg,\land,\lor,\to,\limp,\leftrightarrow,\oplus$) over propositional formulas.
+A {\em literal} is either an atom $A_i$ (a {\em positive literal}) or its negation $\neg A_i$ (a {\em negative literal}); a \emph{clause} is a disjunction of literals, and a \emph{cube} is a conjunction of literals.

-A formula is in \emph{Negation Normal Form (NNF)}, if it only contains $\wedge$ or $\vee$ internal nodes, and negations only occur at the level of literals.
-A formula is in \emph{Conjunctive Normal Form (CNF)} if it is a conjunction ($\wedge$) of clauses, where a \emph{clause} is a disjunction ($\vee$) of literals.
-A \emph{cube} is a conjunction of literals.
+A formula is in \emph{Negation Normal Form (NNF)}, if it only contains $\wedge$ or $\vee$ connectives, and negations only occur at the level of literals.
+A formula is in \emph{Conjunctive Normal Form (CNF)} if it is a conjunction ($\wedge$) of clauses.
 We represent (possibly partial) truth assignments as cubes $\mu\defas\bigwedge l_i$, with the intended meaning that positive and negative literals $A_i$ and $\neg A_i$ in $\mu$ mean that $A_i$ is assigned to $\top$ and $\bot$ respectively.
-We denote by $\residual{\vi{}}{\mu}$ (``residual of $\vi{}$ under $\mu$'') the formula obtained by substituting in $\vi$ the atoms in $\mu$ with their assigned truth constants and propagate them in the standard way ($\vi\wedge\top\Rightarrow \vi$, $\vi\wedge\bot\Rightarrow \bot$, etc.).
+We denote by ``$\residual{\vi{}}{\mu}$'' (``residual of $\vi{}$ under $\mu$'') the formula obtained by substituting in $\vi{}$ the atoms in $\mu$ with their assigned truth constants and propagate them in the standard way ($\vi{}\wedge\top\Rightarrow \vi{}$, $\vi{}\wedge\bot\Rightarrow \bot$, etc.).

+Satisfiability Modulo Theories (SMT) extends SAT to the context of first-order formulas modulo some background theory \T, which provides an intended interpretation for constant, function, and predicate symbols (see, e.g.,~\cite{barrettSatisfiabilityModuloTheories2021}).
+We restrict to quantifier-free formulas.
+A \T-formula is a combination of theory-specific atoms (\T-atoms) and Boolean atoms (\B-atoms) via Boolean connectives (``atoms'' denotes \T- and \B-atoms indifferently).